freetzing/relay/README.md

 ## Motivation

-**The ultimate goal of this project is to create a highly modularized version of Fritzing in a Javascript environment.** In doing so, the hope is to construct a version of Fritzing which can be exposed to and updated by a wider array of the open source community.
+**The ultimate goal of this project is to create a full-scale version of Fritzing in a Javascript environment.** In doing so, the hope is to construct a version of Fritzing which can be exposed to a wider array of the open source community.

 This project is a merge of several libraries:
 - https://github.com/fritzing/fzp-js